sulaiman013/My-Personal-Projects/README.md

 ## My-Personal-Projects
-## It showing more than 90% of HTML just for some data sets.
-LOL!
 Hello, respected viewers, hoping you are having a great day.
 In this repository, I'll share my interesting projects on which I worked just to showcase my working skills on these projects.